The Drinking Trap: Why We Keep Pouring in What Holds Us Back

 Most of us don’t drink because we don’t care.

-We drink because we’re stuck in a loop — one that tricks us into thinking alcohol helps, even when it’s holding us back.
+We drink because we’re stuck in a loop, one that tricks us into believing alcohol helps, even while it holds us back.

 We know it slows us down.